-This idea behind this method is to assure your baby that you are available at all times.
-You simply have to place the chair in the bedroom next to his crib and sit on it until he falls asleep.
-You do not get to engage with the baby even if he cries.
+The idea behind this method is to assure your baby that you are available at all times.
+You simply have to place a chair next to his crib and sit in it until he falls asleep.
+You do not engage with the baby even if he cries.
 Every subsequent night, you will need to move the chair further away from the crib until you are at the door and finally don’t need to be in the room at all.
-This method may be hard for parents if they have trouble ignoring their baby as he cries.
-It may also take a few days or weeks to how effectiveness.
+This method may be hard for parents if they have trouble ignoring their babies as they cry.
+It may also take a few days or weeks to show effect.
 However, it can be ideal for parents who wouldn’t want to leave their babies alone to cry.

 6. ‘Pick Up and Put Down’ Method (PUPD)

 This method is pretty straightforward.
 The idea is to pick the baby up from the crib when he is fussy and cries during bedtime.
 Comfort him until he’s calm and ready to get back into the crib.
 You will need to repeat this method until the baby falls asleep.
 This is a gentle method that will assure the baby that you are around.
 However, it can require a good amount of patience and may not be ideal for all babies.
 Some babies may even feel worked up due to the constant picking up.

 The time it takes to sleep train each baby is different as it depends on the temperament of the baby.
 Some babies take to it faster than others.
 Most methods of sleep training will at least take a week to implement effectively with consistent practice.

 Not all methods work the same way for all babies.
 Here are some tips and measures that you can use to help facilitate your baby to sleep train.